CPLJ Banner

 2 European Alternatives to Collective Litigation

 1. In the European orbit, a number of new approaches of enforcement have emerged.
 In some Member States, and in some sectors, they are utilized in offering collective redress, as an alternative to collective litigation.
-Two of these alternatives are discussed below: consumer dispute resolution (CDR) and regulatory redress.
+Two of these alternatives are discussed below: Consumer Dispute Resolution (CDR) and regulatory redress.

 2. Although one may criticize these changes, and despite the existence of a number of caveats, these techniques are here to stay.
-In many jurisdictions, CDR and regulatory redress were not the consequence of a well-targeted European or even national policy, but were developed and implemented by the sectors and actors themselves, making them market driven and thus unstoppable.[39]
+In many jurisdictions CDR and regulatory redress were not the consequence of a well-targeted European or even national policy but were developed and implemented by the sectors and actors themselves, making them market driven and thus unstoppable.[39]

 2.1 Consumer Dispute Resolution

 1. Consumer Dispute Resolution (CDR) uses the traditional ADR techniques (arbitration, conciliation and mediation) but within the context of a dispute resolution structure that is entirely separate from the courts.[40]
 The CDR architecture encompasses a number of possible structures: arbitration, sometimes with mediation as a first stage; official quasi-arbitration but non-binding adjudication; regulated arbitration; complaint functions within public regulatory authorities; private sector ombudsmen, sometimes regulated; and statutory ombudsmen.
-CDR also encompasses ODR (online dispute resolution), which uses technology (the internet) to facilitate CDR.[41]
+CDR also encompasses Online Dispute Resolution (ODR), which uses technology (the internet) to facilitate CDR.[41]
 The model here is usually binding arbitration, although the process, arbitrators, and systems are not always transparent.
 However, online platforms also usually provide a direct communication channel between the consumer and trader, which has a high success rate of negotiated and voluntary redress where the platform includes a self-regulatory feedback feature.

 2. In 2013, the EU adopted a Consumer ADR Directive and a Consumer ODR Regulation.[42]
 The Regulation establishes a free and interactive pan-European ODR platform through which consumers and traders can initiate CDR in relation to disputes concerning online transactions (offline transactions are excluded).[43]
 National CDR entities receive the complaint electronically and seek to resolve the dispute through CDR.